In this guide I explain how to disassemble an Acer Aspire 5745 series laptop (I’m taking apart Acer Aspire 5745G-6726).

 For the purpose of my guide it’s not necessary to remove memory modules, CMOS battery and wireless card.
 You can leave them connected to the motherboard.

-By the way, Acer Aspire 5745 laptop has FOUR memory slots.
-This laptop can handle up to 16GB RAM total (4GB RAM module in each slot).
+By the way, Acer Aspire 5745 has FOUR memory slots.
+It can handle up to 16GB RAM total (4GB RAM module in each slot).

 Remove the hard drive.